Safeguarding and Behaviour

 We believe that actively looking for positive behaviour, rather than focussing on the negative, cultivates a healthy, happy environment.

 Every day is a fresh start for all children.
 All children begin on ‘green’ every day.
-A poor behaviour decision may result in a warning (amber) and a second poor decision (red) will result in a time-in (loss of an amount of playtime – 10 mins in KS2; 5 mins in KS1).
+A poor behaviour decision may result in a warning (yellow) and a second poor decision (Orange) will result in loss of playtime or lunchtime.
 Time is not accumulated; instead response is escalated.
 Teachers may redesign the layout of the system to suit the needs of the children in their class.
-All warnings and timeouts are recorded weekly for monitoring purposes.
-Children that remain ‘green’ all term are rewarded each term.
-Records of warnings, time-ins and merits are kept to evaluate the effectiveness of school behaviour policy
+All warnings and timeouts are recorded for monitoring purposes.

 A weekly award given by the class teacher, with the contribution of the class, and presented during a special weekly assembly.
 The children’s names will be recorded in the weekly school newsletter and a star with their name is put on the ‘Shining Stars’ display board.
 Class teachers may give out additional class awards.

-Our web-based reward system used to record merits and provide a visual and interactive resource in class.
+Our web-based reward system used to record housepoints (known as ‘dojos’) and provide a visual and interactive resource in class.
 Class Dojo can be linked to parents’ email accounts so that positive messages can be communicated.

-Children’s merits equate to house points.
-When certificates are received, merits are added to the house point system.
-Rewards are given to the house with the most points at the end of each half-term.
+Children’s dojos equate to house points.
+When dojos are received, points are added to the house point system.
+Rewards are given to the house with the most points at the end of each term.